Table of Contents Show

-The borough’s architecture reflected the phenomenal growth of New York City during the 1800s and early 1900s when King’s County became the second most populous county in the United States.
-The ubiquitous brownstone, a New York staple in all its lovely permutations, is beautifully represented in Brooklyn.
+Brooklyn townhouse architecture reflected the phenomenal growth of New York City during the 1800s and early 1900s when King’s County became the second-most populous county in the United States.
+As a result, the ubiquitous brownstone, a New York staple in all its lovely permutations, is beautifully represented in Brooklyn.
 Here’s how to identify the architectural style of Brooklyn’s iconic brownstones and townhouses.

 The Italianate townhomes, recognizable by their wide stoops and arched double doors, reached peak popularity between 1840 and 1870.
-These two, three, and four-story homes, with their brownstone facades, are seen mostly in Brooklyn Heights and Fulton Landing, where their cast-iron railings and vine-covered trees and window boxes evoke 15th-century Italian palazzos, which were known for their elegance and classical lines.
+These two, three, and four-story homes, with their brownstone facades, are mostly in Brooklyn Heights and Fulton Landing.
+Their cast-iron railings and vine-covered trees and window boxes evoke 15th-century Italian palazzos known for their elegance and classic lines.

 Image via Flickr by Andrew Fresh

 Brooklyn Heights has 405 Greek Revival townhomes, distinctive for their three-story height and double-hung six-over-six windows.
 Simple Greek columns and stately stone door-hoods frame their narrow wooden doors.
-These homes were built between 1830 and 1850, when all things Greek were the rage, and feature tiny attic windows and ornamental carved wooden cornices.
+These townhouses were built between 1830 and 1850, when Greek was the rage, and feature tiny attic windows and ornamental carved wooden cornices.
 Stoops are much narrower than their Italianate counterparts.

 Brooklyn has one of the densest concentrations of Romanesque Revival architecture in the country.
 Built primarily in the 1890s and often reminiscent of Gothic cathedrals, Romanesque Revival brownstones feature muscular architecture, arched windows and doors, ornately carved Byzantine acanthus leaf ornamentation, stained glass accents, and elaborate ironwork.
 Townhomes adorned with gargoyles are most likely Romanesque Revival structures.